 ABOUT THE GINGERIST

 The Gingerist is the artistic nom de plume of Jason Enright.
 Jason is a web and graphic designer, and also an illustrator/ screen printer, from Notting Hill, west London.
 Here you can read more about him.

 The artistic side was put on a slow burner while Jason pursued his other passion; language learning.
 This led him to sunny España, where he worked as an English teacher and translation for several years.
 After this, he trained to become a web and graphic designer.
 This renewed vein of creativity reignited his interest in illustration.
 However, he would not take this more seriously until he returned to Blighty several years later.

 Since returning to the UK, he has undertaken illustration courses at the Putney Clinic of Art and Design.
 It was here that he discovered the joys of screen printing.
-However, following an unfortunate gin-fuelled faux pas (which resulted in a broken collarbone), he had to take a break from this new found passion.
-He is looking to return to screen printing later in 2019.
+However, he has had to take a break (quite literally) from this after an unfortunate gin-fuelled faux pas.

-Jason uses a variety of media in his creations...
-Promarkers, acrylics, watercolours and even good old-fashioned colouring pencils.
+Jason uses a variety of media in his creation.
+From Promarkers, acrylics, watercolours to even good old-fashioned colouring pencils.
 Whatever the medium, the thing that probably stands out most is his use of bold and vibrant colours.

-Jason draws inspiration (no pun intended) from many sources.
-In particular, the mystique of Indian art, the vivid colours of the Mediterranean, Caribbean and Latin America; as well the symmetry of Swedish Kurbits design.
+Jason draws inspiraton (no pun intended) from many sources.
+In particular, he is attracted to the mystique of Indian art, the vivid colours of the Mediterranean, Caribbean and Latin America; as well the symmetry of Swedish Kurbits design.
 He is also a fan of comic book art, especially the adventures of Tintin and Asterix.